jh3y/ep/README.md

 You can easily mock progress by using the helper attributes and classes.
 Refer [here](#helpers).

+##### Hooking into AJAX requests with progre(c)ss

+A first attempt at hooking progre(c)ss into a simple AJAX request has been made and you can read about it [here](http://jh3y.github.io/thoughts/posts/2014/02/10/using-progrecss-with-jquery-ajax.html) and see it [here](http://jh3y.github.io/demos/using-progrecss-with-jquery-ajax/).
+Any help with this feature of progre(c)ss would be really appreciated.

 ##### Helpers

 There are some helper classes and attributes you can add to help you out!